 “Katie is a first-time founder and CEO of Eyedea Medical, working to bring people back their sight, and after two and half years on less than $40,000 of funding, is somehow nearly ready for market with a Class I device.”

 "Laura is a positive and supportive mentor to her lab, as well as a mother and rising entrepreneur.
 She is a shining example of how one can do it all."

 “Known for being a determined, passionate, pioneer in applying biomedical innovations; a Women in Technology International (WITI) Hall of Famer.”

 “Clarisse’s (LEFT) work in cryotherapy supports women's health initiatives globally as she mentors many other women in her company and our community.
 She is tremendous example of the power of the young female scientist and entrepreneur.”

 Do you know a Johns Hopkins woman (student, faculty, or staff) who is breaking major ground in applied research?
 Is there a rockstar investigator or entrepreneur that you look up to?
 Is there an emerging innovation you mentor or are simply rooting for?
 Complete the form below to nominate her to be featured on our site.

-On October 19, JHTV hosted its second Pitch It On! event, a virtual pitch competition featuring Johns Hopkins women inventors seeking an award of $10,000 to support their innovation’s development.
-Three, exceptional female-led innovations presented their pitches online to a panel of entrepreneurs for live feedback.
-The event culminated with the audience voting for the most compelling pitch which will be awarded $10,000.
-Featured inventors include Therese Canares, MD, Shameema Sikder, MD, and Jamie Spangler, Ph.D.
-Check back soon for a full story covering the event!
+On November 2, 2022, JHTV will host its third Pitch It On! event, a virtual pitch competition featuring Johns Hopkins women inventors seeking funding to support their innovation’s development.
+Three female-led innovations will be selected from a pool of applicants to present their pitches online to a panel of entrepreneurs for live feedback.
+The event culminates with the audience voting for the most compelling pitch which will be awarded $10,000.

 National, local, and Johns Hopkins groups and programs available to women innovators.